xformerfhs/MatrixTranspose/README.md

 #### Text Layout

 When encrypting a file, the output is just a long stream of characters.

 In order to structure these characters, it is possible to specify a group size and a maximum line length.
 If any of these is different from `0`, the text is structured accordingly.
 I.e. if the group size is larger than 0, the encrypted text will be grouped.
 If the maximum line length is set, there will be line breaks after this length.

 If both group size and maximum line length are set, the effective maximum line length is the largest multiple of "group size + 1" that is less than or equal to the specified maximum line length.
 This is done, so that groups are not split between lines.

-The "Text Layout" section vis only enabled, if encryption is chosen.
+The "Text Layout" section is only enabled, if encryption is chosen.
 It has no effect on decryption.

 #### Buttons